 Lysosomes are membrane-bound organelles that are attached to the eukaryotic cells and contain hydrolases that are used to break down macromolecules like proteins, lipids, nucleic acids, and carbohydrates.
 These organelles are mainly involved in intracellular digestion, they break down substances such as cellular debris, injured organelles, and bacteria that may have been engulfed.
 Further, lysosomes are involved in the process of recycling cellular components, membrane repair of the plasma membrane, and certain signaling pathways.

 Lysosomes were discovered by Christian De Duve in the 1950s.
-He found hydrolytic enzymes in the cells and labeled them as lysosomes.
+He found hydrolytic enzymes in the cells and labelled them as lysosomes.
+Lysosomes are present in all eukaryotic cells.

 Some plant cells have organelles called vacuoles, which function like the lysosomes in animal cells.
 Vacuoles were seen to have intracellular digestion and waste disposal activities besides being involved in nutrient storage, turgidity pressure, and detoxification.